rust-lang/book/second-edition/nostarch/chapter10.md

 inner scope declares a variable named `x` with the initial value of 5.
 Inside the inner scope, we attempt to set the value of `r` as a reference to `x`.
 Then the inner scope ends, and we attempt to print out the value in `r`.
-This code won't compile because the value `r` is referring to has gone out of scope before we try to use it.
+This code won’t compile because the value `r` is referring to has gone out of scope before we try to use it.
 Here’s the error message:

 ```